 Janet joined Carlisle Academy as a physical therapist in 2011.
 She is a licensed physical therapist in four states, including Maine, and is a Hippotherapy Clinical Specialist credentialed by American Hippotherapy Certification Board.
 Janet is actively pursuing becoming a USEF National Classifier in Para-Dressage.
 She has over 25 years of experience in primarily pediatrics in a variety of settings, including 10 years at National Center for Equine Facilitated Therapy located in Woodside, California.
 In addition, she is trained in Pediatric and Baby NDT (Neurodevelopmental Treatment) and Craniosacral Therapy Level I and II.
 She is a student of yoga, has taken many yoga training courses, and incorporates yoga into her practice as a physical therapist as well as her personal life.
 Janet is an active dressage rider and has had instruction in western, English, and dressage riding.

-Rebecca Henry is a Certified Therapist through the American Hippotherapy Certification Board and practices occupational therapy at Carlisle Academy using hippotherapy as a treatment strategy; as well as at Southern Maine Health Care in both inpatient and out patient.
+Rebecca Henry is a Certified Therapist through the American Hippotherapy Certification Board and practices occupational therapy at Carlisle Academy using hippotherapy as a treatment strategy; as well as at Southern Maine Health Care in both inpatient and outpatient.
+Rebecca is also Adjunct Faculty at the University of New England teaching an undergraduate course, developed by Carlisle Academy and offered within the Department of Occupational Therapy & Wellness Program, entitled Introduction to Equine-Facilitated Therapy & Wellness.
 Rebecca completed most of her undergraduate coursework at Worcester State College and transferred to The University of New England for her graduate degree.
 While at UNE she both competed on the Cross Country Team as well as filled the role of assistant coach for Cross Country.
 She was also a member of UNESOTA and attended the AOTA Conference with several of her classmates.
 Rebecca graduated with her Masters in the spring of 2005.
 As a licensed Occupational Therapist for over 12 years, Rebecca has experience working with children and adults with physical, developmental and mental health disabilities within acute care hospitals, a school for children with Autism, skilled nursing facilities, and a private clinic focused on Sensory Integration.
 Rebecca’s passion to help others and a long time love of horses fuel her work at Carlisle Academy.

 Jane joined Carlisle Academy in 2011.
 She is a CHA Level 3 Instructor; USDF Bronze & Silver medalist; and USDF “L” Graduate.
 As an accomplished dressage rider Jane divides her time between training her own two horses Lyra and Corina, teaching dressage at Carlisle Academy, and judging dressage schooling schools.
 Jane enjoys teaching recreational students of all ages and abilities, and her focus on technical skills allows her students to progress quickly.
 Jane has been involved with Carlisle’s Para-Dressage Program since the beginning and looks forward to continuing her coaching and judging involvement in the para-equestrian community.